Microsoft Formally Bans Emulators On Xbox, Windows 10 Download Shops

 Seriously this is going after "pirates" as in anyone who would dare play a game that's not for one of their current systems.

 What about computer emulators?
-(Score:4, Interesting)
+(Score:5, Interesting)

 Would a Commodore 64 or Apple II emulator be acceptable?
 They're not defined as "game systems" as there is a significant non-game use.